Your cart is empty.

 Teacher Guides to Help Lead Classroom Discussions

 Did you know several of our titles have accompanying teacher guides?
 You can use these guides to bring Indigenous informed pedagogy into your classroom, ensure heavier topics are hitting the right mark with your students, and help plan your lessons.
 Some even include curriculum correlation charts!
-If you’re a little nervous about discussing Indigenous issues in your classroom, these resources are worth checking out.
+If you’re discussing Indigenous issues in your classroom, these resources are worth checking out.

 Each one of our teacher guides makes an excellent companion to its respective book.
 Best of all, some guides are free to download in a printable format (PDF).